 Someone might remain in this stage due to a lack of information about addictive behaviors.
 Another reason we regularly see people get stuck in the precontemplation stage is disappointment with multiple failed attempts at recovery and treatment options.
 Most individuals in precontemplation feel that recovery simply isn’t possible for them.
 The truth is that anyone can recover from any stage.

-2. Contemplation Stage
+2. Contemplation Stage of Recovery

 The next phase is characterized by contemplative readiness.
 This means the person is ready to bring about change in the future, but not immediately.
 Unlike the previous stage, they’re aware of the pros of becoming drug-free.